Delhi farmhouse caretaker lynched on suspicion of slaughtering cows, selling beef | Health

 A caretaker in a Delhi farmhouse was beaten to death and six people were injured after a group of 10-15 men, claiming to be cow vigilantes, attacked them on suspicion that they were slaughtering cows, police said on Tuesday.

-Rajaram (40) was assaulted in the farmhouse in Dwarka’s Chhawla area and succumbed to injuries at a hospital on Monday, they said.
+Rajaram (40) was assaulted in the farmhouse in Dwarka’s Chhawla area in South West Delhi and succumbed to injuries at a hospital on Monday, they said.

-Police said two FIRs have been registered based on separate complaints by one of the injured men and some locals.
-They have arrested five men for alleged cow slaughter so far, while no arrest has been made in the murder and assault case.
-Rajaram's family denied the allegation of cow slaughter and claimed he was targeted “by locals” for no reason.
-However, according to the FIR, one of the injured associates of Rajaram said that they were called by him to slaughter cows.
+The police said two FIRs have been registered based on separate complaints by one of the injured men and some locals.
+Five men have been arrested for alleged cow slaughter so far, while no arrest has been made in the murder and assault case.
+Rajaram's family denied the allegations against him and claimed he was targeted “by locals” for no reason.
+However, according to the FIR, one of the injured associates of Rajaram said that they were called by him to kill cows for meat.

 ''My husband is innocent.
-All he did for earning extra is selling cow milk to nearby villagers and run a battery rickshaw which was taken on rent,'' the wife of the deceased claimed.
+All he did for earning extra is selling cow milk to nearby villagers and run a battery rickshaw which was taken on rent,'' Jhaso Devi, the wife of the deceased, claimed.

 The police said that information was received that a group of men was slaughtering cows and selling the meat in the area on the intervening night of April 10 and 11.